svhulse/gfg-model/README.md

 `model.py` is used to create a class instance which stores all the parameter values for a particular model.
 This class structure is also used to calculate the mating matrix and transmission matrix.

 `solve.py` is where the ODE model is defined, and the numerical solving performed.
 It takes a model object as an input, as well as initial conditions, and outputs solutions.
-This code contains two methods: `get_sol`, which returns equilibrium points, and `run_sim`, which returns trajectories.
-It takes in Model class objects to store the parameters for each simulation.
+This code contains two methods:
+* `get_sol`, which returns equilibrium points\
+* `run_sim`, which returns trajectories.\
+Both methods take in Model class objects to store the parameters for each simulation.

 `gen_raster.py` is used to create a 2D raster of simulations.
 The parameters varied along the x and y axes can be set to any parameter, as well as the range of values each parameter takes.
 Once computed, `gen_raster` saves the output to a .p file